Jocelyn Viterna (Sociology) | Women's Rights, Fetal Rights

 We will explore several different evidentiary sources and data sets, including: legal documentation from Texas court cases collected by our community partners at the Texas Criminal Justice Coalition (TCJC); the National Violent Death Reporting System (NVDRS); and the CDC’s Web-based Injury Statistics Query and Reporting System (WISQARS).
 Researchers will gain familiarity working with different types of evidence, while bringing various sources into conversation with each other.

 An average day may have the researcher reading through and coding court cases involving self-defensive homicide, or constructing surveys to code "big data" sets for insight into (for example) the circumstances under which women have used lethal violence in self-defense, and what percentage of those cases involve someone known to the suspect.
-Or the researcher might scan state legal codes to develop a map of differing "castle laws" (the laws that allow for violent self-defense, without retreat, in certain jurisdictions).
+Or the researcher might scan state legal codes to develop a map of differing "castle laws" (the laws that excuse violent self-defense, without retreat, in one’s home).
 Researchers may also investigate homicide proceedings to determine how the criminal justice system adjudicates different people's claims of self-defense.

-Skills Needed: Ideally, the student researcher should be at least somewhat familiar with the basics of gender and ethnic studies, perhaps having taken one or two relevant courses in feminist/queer and Ethnic/EMR or African American Studies.
+The ideal researcher will be intellectually curious and comfortable working independently.
+Ideally, it would help to possess some familiarity with the basics of gender and ethnic studies, perhaps having taken one or two relevant courses in feminist/queer and Ethnic/EMR or African American Studies.
 Some experience in social scientific methods and analyzing quantitative data is preferred but not required.
-They should possess an open mind and an abundance of curiosity and independent thinking and questioning skills.
-Above all, the ideal researcher will possess an interest in looking beyond the surface rhetoric by which our culture (and our legal system) allows/justifies violence in particular circumstances, and why.
+Above all, the ideal researcher will possess an open mind and an abundance of curiosity, plus a capacity to look beyond the surface of our culture’s prevailing assumptions about safety and justice.

 Horacio Larreguy (Government) | Assessing the Effects of Conditional Cash Transfer Programs on Political Behavior

-Skills needed: I expect to work with undergraduates with a strong quantitative focus that have ideally taken an intermediate statistics or econometrics course and have slightly-beyond-basic training in Stata or related software that entails coding (e.g., R, Python).
-A quantitative mindset and some basic training in a software structured around coding avoid spending a few weeks bringing students up to speed.
-Some knowledge of LaTex is also preferred.
-Regardless, the student working on the project will leave with a proficient knowledge of Stata and LaTex.
+I expect to work with undergraduates with a strong quantitative focus and beyond-basic training in Stata or related software that entails coding (e.g., R, Python).
+Some knowledge of Spanish is also preferred.
+Regardless, the student working on the project will leave with a good knowledge of Python/R and Stata.

 Jesse Snedeker (Psychology) | Language Acquisition